shanepeckham/CADScenario_Personalisation/README.md

-# CADScenario_Personalisation
-# *CAD Customer Loyalty Business Scenario Lab*
+# *CAD Customer Personalisation Business Scenario Lab*

 # What is it?

 This repository will provision an environment that may be used as a Lab to build an end to end scenario that does the following:

-*	Query a Contact List API for a customer
+*	Place an online order on an eCommerce web site
+*   Place an order with a chatbot running on an Azure Bot Service web site
-*	Query our legacy on-prem Ticket system to get the customer’s last feedback
+*	Query and create orders on our legacy on-prem Order system
-*	Perform sentiment analysis on this feedback
-*	Generate a digital discount coupon if they were dissatisfied
+*	Detect the language that the customer engages with Bot Service on
-*	Mail them the coupon
+*	Mail the user with order confirmations and follow ups in their preferred language

 # What does it showcase?

 This solution brings together Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Software as a Service (SaaS) and Serverless components on Microsoft Azure to build a realistic end to end scenario to nurture customers.
-Furthermore, the democratization of AI is tied in nicely by incorporating Cognitive Services to perform text analysis and determine the sentiment of a customer’s feedback.
+Furthermore, the democratization of AI is tied in by incorporating Cognitive Services to perform language detection and dynamic translation.

 # The end to end scenario

-This solution will query a customer datastore, then get the last support case associated with a customer from a different datastore, check the sentiment/satisfaction of the customer's last feedback and generate a digital discount coupon for them if their sentiment is determined to be dissatisfied.
-The coupon will then be emailed to the customer to redeem.
+This solution will allow a customer to place an order for a coffee in a multi-channel online store, via website or a chat bot.
+The language that the user engages with the chat bot on will be determined and stored as personal preferences against the user's record in a locked down legacy database.
+Future correspondence and order confirmations will be in the customer's preferred communication language.

 # The solution aims to show the following: